|Land Area:||71.5 sq miles|

 These ares are largely residential.
 Rents are considerably lower than in the north-western Brooklyn neighborhoods (see above).

 Community Districts 9, 11, 12, 13, 14, 15 and 17.

-Moving further down south we find neighborhoods that feel more sparse, less densely built-up and sometimes even less "urban" (although this is perhaps painting the picture with too broad of a brush: some sections of Southern Brooklyn are very much high-rise).
-The presence of immigrants (of first and second generation), notably from Italy and the countries of the former Soviet Union, is felt in many of these neighborhoods.
+Moving further down south we find neighborhoods that feel more sparse, less densely built-up and sometimes even less "urban" (although this is perhaps painting the picture with too broad of a brush: some sections of southern Brooklyn are still very much high rise).
+The presence of first- and second- generation immigrants, notably from Italy and countries of the former Soviet Union, is felt in many of these areas.
 Brighton Beach, for example, is largely Russian-speaking.

 Community Districts 5, 16, 18